-WSU employees may occasionally need to perform work operations while at home or away from campus.
-Some WSU systems, however, are not accessible from off-campus without completing additional steps.
-Therefore it is important that employees are planning ahead and working with their IT support to make sure their computer devices are prepared to work while off-campus.
+Weber State employees may occasionally need to perform work operations remotely while at home or away from campus.
+Some WSU systems are not accessible from off-campus without completing additional steps.
+Therefore, it is important that employees are planning ahead and working with their IT support to ensure their computer devices are prepared to work while off-campus.

 Below are resources that will help when working from off-campus:

 When you connect to a Wi-Fi network, that network may or may not be secure.
-An unsecure or open network will transmit data as plain text, including usernames and passwords.
-Anyone who may be "sniffing" the network will have access to all transmitted data.
-A secure network will be password protected and encrypts all data before transmitting it.
-There are many ways to configure a network, so ask whoever set up the network if you are unsure if a connection is secure or not.
+An unsecure or "open" network will transmit data as plain text, including usernames and passwords.
+Anyone who may be "sniffing" the network will have access to see all transmitted data.
+A secure network will require a password to connect and encrypts all data before transmitting it.
+There are many ways to configure a network, so ask whoever set up the network if you are unsure if a connection is secure.

-Regardless of what type of Wi-Fi network you are connected to, establishing a Virtual Private Network (VPN) connection can ensure that all your computer's network data is encrypted even on an open network.
+Regardless of what type of Wi-Fi network you are connected to, establishing a Virtual Private Network (VPN) connection will ensure that all your computer's network data is encrypted even on an open network.